Revolut Became the New Target For Phishing Scams

 • Scan and clean up your device of any malware left.
 Try to avoid using the device for something else during the scan.

-• Change your passwords for financial or social accounts and even your credentials, but try to make them different and more complicated.
+• Change your passwords for financial or social accounts and your credentials.
+Make them different and more complicated.

-• Set up a fraud alert to make it more difficult for the hacker to open an account in your name or use your finances.
+• Set up a fraud alert.
+This makes it harder for hackers to open an account in your name or use your finances.

-On the other hand, if one of your account providers has been hacked and you lost your data due to a cyberattack, you can claim compensation for a data breach in the UK that could cover your financial losses.
-The bonus could also help you recover mentally from such a distressing event since some people may even develop PTSD from getting their data stolen.
+If one of your account providers has been hacked and you lost data in a cyberattack, you can claim compensation for a data breach in the UK.
+This compensation could cover your financial losses.
+It may also help you recover mentally from the distressing event.
+Some people may even develop PTSD after their data is stolen.

 How to protect your data on the internet